trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 .. note::

-    Presto must still be able to connect to all nodes of the cluster even if only a subset is specified here as segment files may be located only on a specific node.
+    Trino must still be able to connect to all nodes of the cluster even if only a subset is specified here as segment files may be located only on a specific node.